 Scientific research suggests that COVID-19 can be spread by individuals with no known contact to positive COVID-19 and are not experiencing any symptoms.
 Surveillance testing helps identify those cases.

-Location: Madison Residential Hall.
+Location: Bird Building.
 Schedule online though the Health Services Patient Portal.

 Two types of testing is used to diagnosis current COVID-19 infections.
 WCU Health Services offers both types of testing.
 Rapid antigen testing allows for quick identification of positive cases, helping start the contact trace process quickly.
 Negative rapid tests are confirmed by a PCR test for anyone experiencing symptoms.